Electronic System for Travel Authorization

-The Electronic System for Travel Authorization (ESTA) is an automated system that determines the eligibility of visitors to travel to the United States under the Visa Waiver Program (VWP).
+The Electronic System for Travel Authorization (ESTA) is an automated electronic travel authorization system that determines the eligibility of visitors to travel to the United States under the Visa Waiver Program (VWP).
 ESTA was mandated by the Implementing Recommendations of the 9/11 Commission Act of 2007.
-ESTA only authorizes travel to a U.S. airport, border or port of entry, but admissibility into the United States is determined by a U.S. Customs and Border Protection (CBP) officer upon arrival.
+ESTA only authorizes travel to a U.S. airport, border, or port of entry, but admissibility into the United States is determined by a U.S. Customs and Border Protection (CBP) officer upon arrival.
 The ESTA application collects biographic information and answers to VWP eligibility questions.

 ESTA applications may be made at any time, but travelers are encouraged to apply at least 72 hours prior to travel.
-ESTA has an application fee of $4, and if approved, an additional fee of $17 is charged, for a total of $21.
+ESTA has an application fee of US$10, and if approved, an additional fee of $30 is charged, for a total of $40.
 After approval, the authorization remains valid for two years, or until the passport expires if earlier, for multiple trips during that period.
 Each person traveling under the VWP, regardless of age, needs a separate ESTA.

-ESTA is also needed for travel under the VWP to the U.S. territories of Puerto Rico, U.S. Virgin Islands, Guam and the Northern Mariana Islands, but some of these territories have separate waivers for certain nationalities that do not require ESTA.
-Travel to American Samoa requires a different electronic authorization or permit.
+ESTA is also needed for travel under the VWP to the U.S. territories of Puerto Rico, U.S. Virgin Islands, Guam and the Northern Mariana Islands.
+The latter two territories also have an additional visa waiver program for certain nationalities that requires a different electronic authorization.
+Travel to American Samoa requires a different permit.

 History

 Travelers were able to apply for ESTA in August 2008, and the authorization became mandatory for travel by air or sea from January 12, 2009.
 Since January 20, 2010, airlines may be fined if they do not require ESTA from passengers traveling under the VWP.

 Initially ESTA was available for free from the U.S. Customs and Border Protection (CBP) website.
 On September 8, 2010, following the Travel Promotion Act, CBP began charging a fee of $4 to cover administrative costs, and if the application was approved, an additional fee of $10 to fund the Corporation for Travel Promotion (also known as Brand USA), for a total of $14 for each approved ESTA.
 On May 26, 2022, the second fee was increased to $17, for a total of $21 for each approved ESTA.
-The European Union criticized the fee when it was introduced, but later planned to also require an electronic travel authorization named ETIAS for a fee of €7.

 ESTA became required also for entry by land from October 1, 2022.

+On July 6, 2023, the validity of new ESTA applications from nationals of Brunei became limited to one year.
+From August 1, 2023, to September 30, 2025, the validity of new ESTA applications from nationals of Hungary was limited to one year and to a single use.

+On September 30, 2025, following the One Big Beautiful Bill Act, CBP increased the ESTA application fee to $10, and added a third fee of $13, for a total of $40 for each approved ESTA.